The latest on COVID-19 cases across Texoma

 Throckmorton County Memorial Hospital is reporting they’ve had a total of four COVID-19 cases, one death and three recoveries.

-The county has also seen 37 negative tests with one currently pending.
+The county has also seen 38 negative tests and none currently pending.

 Haskell Texas USA is reporting Haskell County 53 total cases with 36 recoveries.